 Hi, I’m Natalie Basden, a Careers Adviser at the Medway campus of the University of Kent.
-I’ve worked here for over five years now and love it!
+I’ve worked here for over eight years now and love it!
 Before that I was a Careers Adviser working for Medway Youth Trust, where I supported young people in schools, as well as in the community.

 Other roles have included working as a Learning and Development Coach at John Lewis and being a recruitment consultant for Manpower.
 I also worked for Iceland Foods for five years whilst doing A-Levels and then my degree, so I know what it’s like trying to balance work with study!
 My worst job was a temporary role selling double glazing.
 I hated it but some of my colleagues loved it – each to their own!
 It’s important that you find a career that suits your skills, values and interests – it’s a process that takes time but the Careers and Employability Service can help you.
 You also need to be adaptable and open to opportunities.
 Most people change careers several times during their working life.